Woodbury Public Library

 The most important factor in selecting materials is to acquire items of current usefulness and of interest to the patrons of the Library.
 For items in high demand, duplicate copies may be purchased.

-Many other selection factors include: anticipated demand; patron requests; price; reviewed recommendations; format; presentation; differing points of view or perspective; and the needs of the current collection.
+Many other selection factors include: anticipated demand; patron requests; price; positive reviews in professional library journals; format; presentation; differing points of view or perspective; and the needs of the current collection.

 The Library may join with other libraries to jointly offer certain materials on a rotating or cooperative basis.